Global Initiatives in Management (GIM)

 A cornerstone of the Kellogg School's international curriculum is the Global Initiatives in Management (GIM) program.
 GIM began in 1990 when a group of 27 students organized a course and a two-week trip to what was then the Soviet Union.
 Since then, the program has expanded greatly, covering five continents and hundreds of international destinations.
 Today, 250 students participate annually in the program, which offers courses to Kellogg's full-time and part-time programs.

-GIM Latin America 2014 Plenary Meeting with Natura in Saõ Paulo
+GIM China/Korea 2015 Plenary Meeting with Baidu in Beijing

-The GIM program is an intensive global business course, designed around the following objectives:
+The GIM program is an intensive global business course, designed with the following objectives that will allow students to:

 - Gain an in-depth understanding of the economic, political, social, and culture characteristics of a country or region outside the United States